2 SEPTEMBER 2022

 You have a few options for accessing Adelaide Coastrek's route map.
 Download the route on your phone either via Google Maps or the MAPS.ME app.
 Don't forget to update it just before Event Day, a few things can change between now and September 2022 ;) If you like it old school, we've got an epic hard copy map book which will include detailed track notes, elevation profiles and more!

 What is the route like?

 You will start your challenge via the Victor Harbor Causeway towards Granite Island.
-The Causeway is a narrow pathway so please keep your 1.5m distance, be patient and mindful of other trekkers and the general public.
-Granite Island is the Fleurieu’s most recognised ecological attraction due to its unusual granite formations.
+The Causeway is a narrow pathway so please be patient and mindful of other trekkers and the general public.
+Granite Island is the Fleurieu’s most recognised ecological attractions due to its unusual granite formations.
 Watch the crashing white waves, look out for the native flora and fauna, and take in the outstanding panoramic coastal views.